mjaimin/DesignPatterns/Creational/Factory/README.md

 **Potential Drawbacks**

-+	clients might have to subclass the creator class just to create a particular concreteProduct object.
++	Clients might have to subclass the creator class just to create a particular concreteProduct object.